 Bangalore‘s origins trace back to 4,000 BC, during the Old Stone Age, as evidenced by stone implements discovered at Jalahalli, Sidhapura, and Jadigenahalli, now on the city’s outskirts.

-The Old Stone Age, or Paleolithic Era, is characterised by early humans’ development of the first stone tools, primarily hunter-gatherers.
+The Old Stone Age, or Paleolithic Era, is characterised by the development of the first stone tools by early humans, who were primarily hunter-gatherers.
 These early inhabitants relied on simple, unrefined tools for survival, including hand axes and scrapers, which allowed them to hunt animals and process food.

 The discovery of these tools in Bangalore highlights the region’s long history of human activity.
 It suggests that it has been inhabited for thousands of years, marking the beginnings of what would eventually evolve into the modern city of Bangalore.